Mandy Moore Wishes ‘This Is Us’ Co-Star Milo Ventimiglia A Happy Birthday With Fun Mustache Snap From Set

-They play husband and wife on the biggest hit on TV in years, and now the This Is Us star is letting the world know what she thinks of her co-star in a very special birthday message she put out over social media.
+They play husband and wife on the biggest hit on TV in years, and now the This Is Us star is letting the world know what she thinks of her co-star in a very special birthday message she posted social media.
 In her Instagram post, Mandy Moore posted an adorable picture of herself and Milo Ventimiglia from the set, both sporting that trademark Jack mustache.
 Ventimiglia looked to be channeling Sonny Bono with his throwback look, but her caption said it all.

 “As remarkable as Jack Pearson is, this guy is even better.
 Happy Birthday, @miloanthonyventimiglia.
 Our job is so much fun because we get to do it together.
 Can’t wait to get back to it. ❤️ you, Mi!! #thisisus”